alice-viola/ThreadPool/README.md

 ```

 ## To Do
-I'm working on the exception handling.
+I'm working on the exception handling, and on the concept of *group of jobs*, that will
+make possible to track the state of a group of tasks in the pool queue.